 Deploy locally

-Two pieces of infrastructure carry this:
+Two pieces carry this:

-• LiteLLM routes any OpenAI-compatible model name to that endpoint, so application code keeps using the same model=... string surface
+• LiteLLM, which Sagewai uses internally for every LLM call, routes any OpenAI-compatible model name to that endpoint.
+Your application keeps using the same model=... string surface.

 Loading diagram...